Dodona's Pelasgian Greeks wrote in the Boutrophedon style - (Pelasget Helene te Dodones shkruanin ne Bustrophedon)

 Zeus, the planet Jupiter, was worshipped by the ancient Greek Pelasgians at the sanctuary of Dodona.
 Dodona is located to the east of Tomaros Mountain.
 Homer and Herodotus both made reference to the sanctuary.
 Greeks known as Selloi, who worshipped fertility goddesses, Jupiter and Venus, have lived there since the Bronze Age.
 There are Ionic temples honoring Dione, the wife of Zeus, as well as a Doric Temple and an Altar of Hercules at Dodona.

 At Dodona over 4000 tablets have been found dating from the 6th century BC to the mid-2nd century BC other than, jewerly and weaponry and sacrificial tripods.
 Tablets are saved at the Archeological Museum of Ioanina and are the property of the Greek state.
+Dodona in Greek Mythology was the daughter of Jupiter and Europa (Venus).

 UNESCO admits that Dodona is Greek and the tablets belong to the Greek State